 - Materials that are outdated or inaccurate will be withdrawn.
 Changes in the Elms curriculum or user population that make an item inappropriate will result in its withdrawal.

-- Materials which have multiple copies will be withdrawn.
+- Materials which have multiple copies may be withdrawn.

 The following special criteria are used with serials and subscriptions (standing orders):

-For a serial title, a lack of availability of indexes will result in withdrawal.
+For a serial title, a lack of availability in databases will result in withdrawal.

 For a standing order (a book or other material which is received periodically), if the cost of continuing the subscription is prohibitive, the order will be canceled.
 The existing items may be withdrawn if they become dated or irrelevant.